christopherread/Obvs/README.md

 ![build](https://ci.appveyor.com/api/projects/status/hcv02eeulvfdr9de?svg=true)

-Features:
+### Features

 * Obvs is just a library, not a framework - use as much or as little as you need.
 * Leverage messaging and Reactive Extensions to quickly compose a system of decoupled microservices.
 * Add new services and message contracts with a minimal amount of code and effort.
-* Using RabbitMQ but really want to use to Kafka instead?
-Switch transports with minimal code changes required.
+* Don't tie yourself to any one transport, migrate between transports with minimal code changes required
+* Use a mix of transports and serialization formats, allowing you to pick what works for your services.
 * Declare a new Obvs ServiceBus easily using the fluent code based configuration.
 * Don't want to use Obvs message contract interfaces?
 Use the generic ServiceBus and supply your own.
 * Standardize on messaging semantics throughout by wrapping integrations with external API's as custom endpoints.